Mobile apps turn bedroom traders into star professionals

 However, top officials of many trading sites said they had safeguards in place.
 AlphaClone's chief executive Mazin Jadallah said it employed a hedging mechanism that is automatically triggered when an index falls below some technical levels, while eToro's founder and CEO Yoni Assia said it asks investors to specify in advance the percentage of losses they could bear.

 The relatively new trading apps and websites have grown rapidly.
-AlphaClone, which runs an exchange-traded fund (ETF) and also enables investors to invest in strategies derived from the holdings of top managers, has expanded five fold in the past 15 months.
+AlphaClone, which runs an exchange-traded fund (ETF) and also enables investors to invest in strategies derived from the holdings of top managers, has expanded five fold in the past 15 months and says JP Morgan, Constellation Wealth, Raymond James and RBC are its clients.

-Thomson Reuters data based on the filing date of March 31 shows those who had held shares in the ETF included JP Morgan Securities, Constellation Wealth, Raymond James and RBC.
+However, JP Morgan said it was not a client of AlphaClone.
+Raymond James made no immediate comment while emails sent by Reuters to the other companies asking about their business ties with AlphaClone.com remained unanswered.

 Modern technology is increasingly being used to create new products for both novice and experienced investors.